 Balancing Design Goals & Technical Requirements

-In many installations, Solarvolt™ BIPV solar modules by Vitro Architectural Glass are fitted in the form of overhead glazing, canopy structures and skylights.
+In many installations, Solarvolt™ BIPV glass systems by Vitro Architectural Glass are fitted in the form of overhead glazing, canopy structures and skylights.

 Technical Requirements for Overhead Glazing

 Overhead glazing is defined as having a slant of >15°.
 Vertical glazing has a slant of ≤ 15° to the perpendicular.
 These rules apply to glazing with continuous linear supports on two opposite sides.
 They also describe the necessary glass inset in the support profiles.
 Due consideration is given to snow loads, wind pressure and wind suction together with other load elements playing a decisive role in dimensioning the glass.

 Other considerations include whether to use double- or triple-glazed insulating glass filled with air or inert gas, such as Argon.
 It is also necessary to consider the location of the building, as well as the installation angle and height.

 Important: These requirements are NOT fulfilled by classic standard framed or unframed lites.
 Vitro Architectural Glass designs and produces double-glazed BIPV lites specifically for overhead glazing, taking into account customer needs and technical requirements.

 Solarvolt™ BIPV glass systems are available in a variety of configurations, from solar cell arrangement to multiple crystalline silicon types and beyond.